 Tangipahoa Parish teacher arrested after he allegedly had sex with 15-year-old

-INDEPENDENCE — Tangipahoa Parish deputies arrested an Independence school teacher accused of having sex with a teenager.
+HAMMOND — Tangipahoa Parish deputies arrested an Independence school teacher accused of having sex with a teenager.

 Chad Basso, a 47-year-old 8th-grade teacher at Hammond Westside Montessori School, was arrested Thursday on one count of carnal knowledge of a juvenile.